CalvinGreen94/lstm/lstm.md

 ###### 2. torch_lstm.py => Conversion
-     (copy/pasta of the Keras LSTM model from process.py) (exports LSTM model as ONNX model to be machine readable in unity)
+     (copy/pasta of the Keras LSTM model from process.py) (exports LSTM model as ONNX model to be machine readable in unity, allowing users to communicate with objects in game such as characters, utilizing trained/evaluated models.)